danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 keywords: key1, key2

 # Introduction
+[INSERT TEXT]
 Our world is increasingly influenced by the rapid progress of digital evolution, which has far-reaching implications in a variety of domains, including academia.
 A notable development in this arena is the incorporation of artificial intelligence (AI) and machine learning (ML) technologies into academic research methodologies.
 This integration opens up exciting prospects for significant breakthroughs, pushing the boundaries of traditional research methods.

 This study delves into the exploration of one such technology, the Generative Pretrained Transformer 4 (GPT-4), a cutting-edge Large Language Model (LLM) developed by the American AI research laboratory OpenAI.
 GPT-4, the latest iteration in the GPT series, possesses advanced capabilities that have the potential to revolutionise the field of text generation and analysis.
 In particular, our research aims to examine the capacity of GPT-4 in augmenting traditional qualitative research methodologies, with the backdrop being the IT department in Vejle Municipality in Denmark.

-Vejle's IT department has in place a well-structured IT investment process, but there have been challenges with employees' adherence, leading to inefficiencies and discrepancies.
+Vejle's IT department has in place a well-structured IT investment process, in form of a webform on the municipal intranet, but there have been challenges with employees' adherence, leading to inefficiencies and discrepancies.
 This study is designed to dig deep into the reasons behind such behaviour and propose strategies to enhance compliance.

 A significant innovation of our research lies in utilising GPT-4 to create affinity diagrams based on a corpus of interview data.
 This leverages GPT-4's capacity to process and analyse vast amounts of text and build an understanding of the interconnected themes present within the data.
 Recent studies, such as @weiChainThoughtPrompting2022, indicate that LLMs perform optimally on reasoning tasks when prompted with a chain of thought.
 The novelty of our study lies in the application of this chain of thought prompting to a more substantial analytical task, such as the analysis of interview data and the generation of a structured affinity diagram.

-Our exploration, therefore, fulfils a dual purpose.
+This exploration, therefore, fulfils a dual purpose.
 Firstly, it sheds light on the socio-technical system within Vejle municipality and the specific dynamics that impact the IT investment process.
 Secondly, it uncovers the potential of AI and GPT-4 as pioneering tools in academic research, providing an original perspective on qualitative studies.

-## Research Questions

-Our research is guided by two intertwined questions:
+Thus, the present research is guided by two intertwined questions:

 1. How does GPT-4's capacity to generate affinity diagrams from interview data compare to that of a human researcher, and what insights can this provide for qualitative research methodologies?
 2. What are the key factors contributing to the non-compliance of employees with the IT investment process in Vejle municipality, and how can these factors be addressed to improve adherence?